unepwcmc/wukumurl/README.md

 * `rake db:create`
 * `rake db:migrate`

+### LDAP

+Users are primarily authenticated via LDAP, but the application will use Users in the local database first if they exist.

+In development, `rake db:seed` will create a non-LDAP user to test the application with:

+    * **Email**: dev@wcmc.io
+    * **Password**: password

 ### Countries

 The map view requires a list of countries to function.
 You can seed